Gravity of Earth: Estimating g from the law of universal gravitation

 Comparing the two formulas it is seen that:

 So, to find the acceleration due to gravity at sea level, substitute the values of the gravitational constant, G, the Earth's mass (in kilograms), m1, and the Earth's radius (in metres), r, to obtain the value of g:

-This formula only works because of the mathematical fact that the gravity of a uniform spherical body, as measured on or above its surface, is the same as if all its mass were concentrated at a point at its centre.
+This formula works because the gravity of a uniform spherical body, as measured on or above its surface, is the same as if all its mass were concentrated at a point at its centre.
 This is what allows us to use the Earth's radius for r.

 The value obtained agrees approximately with the measured value of g.
-The difference may be attributed to several factors, mentioned above under "Variations":
+The difference may be attributed to several factors, mentioned above under "Variation in magnitude":